gbif/model-material/data-mapping.md

 ![Entities](./_images/occurrences.png)
 <p align=center>Figure 6.
 Occurrences and their evidence in the Unified Model

-## 13. Map AgentRoles, Assertions, Citations, and Identifiers for Occurrences and other Events
+## 13. AgentRoles, Assertions, Citations, and Identifiers for Occurrences and other Events

 With Locations, Protocols, and Events now in place, the 'common model' tables associated with the `Event`-related tables can be populated.
 The values for the `targetType` fields of the common model tables MUST be `EVENT` or `OCCURRENCE` and their `targetID`s MUST correspond to the `eventID` or `occurrenceID`, depending on the table they are to be directly related to.
 Remember that Assertions about ephemeral characterics of the `Organism` should be attached to `Occurrence` rather than `Organism`.

-## 14. Map Taxa
+## 14. Taxa

 In the UM, a `Taxon` can be expressed as a denormalized (flattened) construct with the (Darwin Core part of a) taxonomic classification in the same record, or as a normalized construct with the classification built of parent/child relationships of taxa of successive ranks.
 Feel free to use the construct that best matches how your data are structured.
 The table definition for `Taxon` from [schema.sql](./schema.sql) is: